Homepage > Blank IRS 1095-A Template

 Part III.
 Coverage Information, lines 21–33.
 Part III reports information about your insurance coverage that you will need to complete Form 8962 to reconcile advance credit payments or to take the premium tax credit when you file your return.

 Column A. This column is the monthly premiums for the plan in which you or family members were enrolled, including premiums that you paid and premiums that were paid through advance payments of the premium tax credit.
 If you or a family member enrolled in a separate dental plan with pediatric benefits, this column includes the portion of the dental plan premiums for the pediatric benefits.
 If your plan covered benefits that aren’t essential health benefits, such as adult dental or vision benefits, the amount in this column will be reduced by the premiums for the nonessential benefits.
-If the policy was terminated by your insurance company due to nonpayment of premiums for one or more months, then a -0- will appear in this column for these months regardless of whether advance credit payments were made for these months.
+See the instructions for Form 8962, Part II, on how to complete Form 8962 if -0- is reported for 1 or more months.

 Column B. This column is the monthly premium for the second lowest cost silver plan (SLCSP) that the Marketplace has determined applies to members of your family enrolled in the coverage.
 The applicable SLCSP premium is used to compute your monthly advance credit payments and the premium tax credit you take on your return.
-See the instructions for Form 8962, Part II, on how to use the information in this column or how to complete Form 8962 if there is no information entered.
-If the policy was terminated by your insurance company due to nonpayment of premiums for one or more months, then a -0- will appear in this column for the months, regardless of whether advance credit payments were made for these months.
+See the instructions for Form 8962, Part II, on how to use the information in this column or how to complete Form 8962 if there is no information entered, the information is incorrect, or the information is reported as -0-.

 Column C. This column is the monthly amount of advance credit payments that were made to your insurance company on your behalf to pay for all or part of the premiums for your coverage.
 If this is the only column in Part III that is filled in with an amount other than zero for a month, it means your policy was terminated by your insurance company due to nonpayment of premiums, and you aren’t entitled to take the premium tax credit for that month when you file your tax return.
-You still must reconcile the entire advance payment that was paid on your behalf for that month using Form 8962.
+You must still reconcile the entire advance payment that was paid on your behalf for that month using Form 8962.
 No information will be entered in this column if no advance credit payments were made.

 Lines 21–33.
 The Marketplace will report the amounts in columns A, B, and C on lines 21–32 for each month and enter the totals on line 33.
 Use this information to complete Form 8962, line 11 or lines 12–23.